fvolcic/Lapis_LEDS/README.md

 ## TODO
 <ol>
  <li>Create new class of "actions."
 These actions will be called "transition actions."
 These will be used for the new system of "effect groups" and will be a way to change between different light groups</li>
- <li>Write code for a working file system that uses SPIFFS on the ESP32</li>	 <li>Write code for a working file system that uses SPIFFS on the ESP32</li>
+ <li>Write code for a working file system that uses SPIFFS on the ESP32</li>
- <li>Fix a ledstrip.write bug for the gradient. (there is an issue where the gradients are calculated slower than they are written to the strip.
-This happens because they are running on different cores.)</li>	 <li>Fix a ledstrip.write bug for the gradient. (there is an issue where the gradients are calculated slower than they are written to the strip.
-This happens because they are running on different cores.)</li>
  <li>Add a white avoidace algorithm for the gradient.
-(First make an algorithm that avoids white by adding a midpoint, but after add an algorithm that uses bezier curves in 3d space to avoid the grey line.</li>	 <li>Add a white avoidace algorithm for the gradient.
 (First make an algorithm that avoids white by adding a midpoint, but after add an algorithm that uses bezier curves in 3d space to avoid the grey line.</li>
- <li>Create an object that is dispalyed on the GPS graph that represents the drop zones.</li>	 <li>Create an object that is dispalyed on the GPS graph that represents the drop zones.</li>
 </ol>

 ## MQTT API - COMMAND LIST AND DESCRIPTION